 The University and HUCTW agree that staff members need support for career planning and career navigation, and that this support is best provided with a combination of workshops, on-line tools and individual career counseling opportunities.
-The University and HUCTW further commit that during the 2010 to 2012 Agreement, individual career counseling sessions will be available to HUCTW members.
+During the negotiation of the 2010-2012 Agreement, the University and HUCTW further committed that individual career counseling sessions will be available to HUCTW members.

 An interim joint working group will be formed specifically to evaluate career counseling opportunities currently available to staff throughout the Harvard workplace.
 The working group will identify and examine the effectiveness of workshops, on-line tools, and individual career counseling opportunities.
 The working group will also collect data on the utilization of career counseling services.
 In consultation with the Academy, the JGCC, and other relevant bodies, the working group will recommend measures to improve and/or build upon current programming.
-The working group will begin meeting no later than June 30, 2016 and will be composed of an equal number of Union and University representatives.
+It was agreed that the working group will begin meeting no later than June 30, 2016 and will be composed of an equal number of Union and University representatives.